Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Read more about some of the most popular altcoins in one of our comprehensive guides below.

-Much more than bitcoin replicas
+Much more than Bitcoin replicas

-From rethinking the entire concept of what the blockchain could and should be used for (Ethereum) to building a purely anonymous and secure network for peer-to-peer transactions (Monero), more and more altcoins are addressing the shortcomings of bitcoin every day, innovating on its basic driving technology to become market leaders themselves.
+From rethinking the entire concept of what the blockchain could and should be used for (Ethereum) to building a purely anonymous and secure network for peer-to-peer transactions (Monero), more and more altcoins are addressing the shortcomings of Bitcoin every day, innovating on its basic driving technology to become market leaders themselves.

 The blockchainThe blockchain is the underlying technology that drives all altcoins and the best way to visualise the blockchain is to think of it as a digital ledger.
 Let’s imagine a paper ledger into which cash transactions are entered.
 Mary would like to pay Jason $100.
-She meets Jason at a cafe along with Terry, the person in charge of maintaining the ledger.
+She meets Jason at a café along with Terry, the person in charge of maintaining the ledger.
 Mary gives the $100 bill to Jason, Jason puts it in his pocket, and Terry notes down the transaction: Mary to Jason $100.

 The blockchain is like a collection of pages on that ledger.
 Each “page” is called a block and contains multiple transactions.
 Whenever a block is filled up and a new transaction comes in, that transaction creates a new block with a link to the previous block.
 This new block is then appended to the blockchain.
 Once a transaction is written into the block, it becomes immutable: it cannot be edited or deleted.